jeffhuang4704/vulasset/v54-db-pod.md

 In this initial version, we will store the data originally from Consul.

-We can easily extend this to store other data as needed.
+This generic approach allows us to easily extend it to store other data as needed without changing the db-pod.

 ### 4️⃣ Authentication